 6/23/08 – Yesterday was a good day.
 We saw incredible monasteries, a veritable Buddist city on a hill and we crashed a Ladakhi wedding where everyone was incredibly generous and welcomed us with warmth and authenticity.
 Well guess what I discovered on this day, which might live in infamy in my viscera… My fear of heights translates to many different situations – Yay!
 Or I should say, Ouch.
-Here’s why: The roads in Northern India are not any better than the poorer roads in the United States (from my limited travels).
-I guess we should be grateful that they have roads at those high altitudes in India, but… I’m not sure I need to be on them.
-Maybe if I practice more Dharma I will let go of my attachment to self and all these little phobias that go away upon doing so.
+Here’s why: The roads in Northern India are not any better than the poorest roads in the United States (from my limited travels).
+I guess we should be grateful that they have roads at those high altitudes in India at all, but… I’m not sure I need to be on them!
+Maybe if I practice more Dharma I will let go of my attachment to self and this little phobia will go away upon doing so.

 We were heading to the Nubra Valley.
 There are several monasteries in this valley, along with views of a canyon which rival that of the Grand Canyon in Arizona, USA, and there were several little surprising attractions as well.

 Just to give readers a little glimpse of what I found frightening: nearly all the corners around the mountain roads are blind.
 There are no lines on the road, no median and no extra space in the shoulder.
 Also, on at least half of the curves, there were no guard rails.
-So a slight mistake on the driver’s part or by the on-coming driver, and well, it would be time to practice Phowa.
+So a slight mistake on the driver’s part or by the on-coming driver, and well, it would be time to practice Phowa (and hope our preparations for our next rebirth had bee in good order).
 Therefore, the drivers constantly honked as they approached each curve (thank goodness!) and as a result, I was constantly reminded of my fear of heights… But there was a silver lining and a beautiful valley to see on the other side.
 With that…

 In my journal, I mention that there were large, colorful cargo trucks on this road, along with other buses and vans full of people and supplies.
 From about 16000 ft and up, the pavement stopped and more of a patchwork of cobblestones could be observed in the road.
 This was true on both sides of the pass.
 All in all, the journey to the Nubra valley took six hours (from Leh).